AnyLog-co/documentation/background processes.md

 Usage:
 <pre>
-run tcp server [ip] [port] [local ip] [local port] [threads]
+run tcp server [ip] [port] [local ip] [local port] [threads] or run tcp server where external_ip = ![ip] and external_port = [port] and internal_ip = [local_ip] and internal_port = [local_port]] and bind = [true/false] and workers = [threads count]
 </pre>
 Explanation:

 ***[ip] [port]*** - The IP and Port of the socket that is in the listening state and accessible by peer nodes in the AnyLog network.
 These are referred to as the External IP and Port.
 ***[local ip] [local port]*** - Optional parameters to indicate an IP and Port that are accessible from a local network.
 ***[threads]*** - An optional parameter for the number of workers threads that process requests which are send to the provided IP and Port.
 The default value is 6.
+***[bind]*** - An optional parameters that determines if to bind to a specific IP and Port.
+The default value is false.
+See details below.

+### Determining and setting the IP
 When an AnyLog instance initiates, it tries to identify the local IP and Port and the IP and Port that is accessible from the Internet.
 These values are placed in the dictionary with the keys ***ip*** and ***external_ip*** respectively.
+When a node starts, the configuration determines the IPs to use, These can be derived from the default values maintain by the dictionary or by an IP which is determined by the user to satify a specific setup.
-The following example starts a TCP server instance using these values:
+The following example starts a TCP server instance using dictionary values:
 <pre>
 run tcp server !external_ip 20048 !ip 20048
 </pre>

-If a local IP and Port is specified, the listener process will use the local IP and Port and the router connected to the external networks needs to redirect the messages send to the External IP and Port to the Local IP and Port ([Port Forwarding](https://en.wikipedia.org/wiki/Port_forwarding)).

 To reconfigure the TCP server process, terminate the existing configuration using the command:
 <pre>
 exit tcp
 </pre>

+### The bind parameter
+Bind set to true determines that only one IP address supports incoming messages.
+Bind set to false determines that all IP addresses with the specified port supports incoming messages.

+### Configuring a setup with external IP provided by a router
+If a local IP and Port is specified, the listener process will use the local IP and Port and the router connected to the external networks needs to redirect the messages send to the External IP and Port to the Local IP and Port ([Port Forwarding](https://en.wikipedia.org/wiki/Port_forwarding)).

 Additional information is available in the following sections:
 * [Network Configuration](./network%20configuration.md#network-configuration)